Put Yourself in My Place (Kylie Minogue song): Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Prepare for an even greater shock: this is arguably the best record she has ever made, using her voice to perfect effect on this song."
 A reviewer from Music & Media commented, "Take the title literally, and you'll find yourself wearing Madonna's shoes.
 When the reborn Kylie sings a ballad it's convincingly romantic, erotic and sophisticated at the same time."
-Alan Jones from Music Week gave the song four out of five, calling it "a sweetly sung, dead slow ballad, constructed in Tears For Fears' ballad-style."
+Alan Jones from Music Week gave the song four out of five, calling it "a sweetly sung, dead slow ballad, constructed in Tears for Fears' ballad-style."
+Simon Williams from NME viewed it as "a fine old smooch, blessed as it is with the sort of airy, twisting chorus once so fashionable in the mid-'80s."
 James Hamilton from the RM Dance Update described it as a "gorgeous sultry soulful smoocher".
 Pete Stanton from Smash Hits gave it three out of five.
 Guillermo Alonso, from the Spanish edition of Vanity Fair, deemed it Minogue's eleventh greatest song as well as the best ballad of her career; he also praised it for sounding "unlike anything she had released".
 On a similar note, British magazine Classic Pop placed it at number 21 on their list of Minogue's 40 best songs; "dressed in the virtuous apparel of the classic lovestruck ballad, but as the chorus pierces this facade, Kylie’s voice is raw, intense, and saturated in the pain and frustration of a one-sided split".

 Commercial reception

-Commercially, the single charted moderately in Australia, Scotland, and the United Kingdom, peaking inside the top 20 in all three regions.
+Commercially, the single charted moderately in Australia and the United Kingdom, peaking inside the top 20 in both regions.
 It debuted at number 17 on the Australian Singles Chart, the third highest debut of the week.
 During its fifth week, it peaked at number 11, and eventually spent 11 weeks in the top 50 chart, marking it one of Minogue's longest-charting singles at the time.
-"Put Yourself in My Place" was certified Gold by the Australian Recording Industry Association (ARIA) for physical shipments of 35,000 units in that region.
+"Put Yourself in My Place" was certified gold by the Australian Recording Industry Association (ARIA) for physical shipments of 35,000 units in that region.
 It had a similar chart run on the UK Singles Chart, debuting at number 17 and peaking at number 11.
 It spent four weeks inside the top 20, and remained a nine editions inside the chart as one of the singer's longest-spanning recordings in that territory.
-The single debuted at number 23 on the Scottish Singles Chart, and peaked at number 14 the following week.
+In Scotland, the single debuted at number 23 on the Scottish Singles Chart and peaked at number 14 the following week.
 In Germany, it debuted at number 98 during the week ending 6 February 1995, and later peaked at number 87 in its second week alongside staying for four non-consecutive weeks in the chart.